fobass/cue/docs/TERMS_OF_SERVICE.md

 ### Governing Law

-These Terms are governed by the laws of [Your State/Country], without regard to conflict of law provisions.
+These Terms are governed by the laws of Chuy/Kyrgyz Republic, without regard to conflict of law provisions.

 ### Dispute Resolution

 **Informal Resolution**
-- Contact us first to resolve disputes: [your-email@example.com]
+- Contact us first to resolve disputes: isabekove@gmail.com
 - We will attempt to resolve within 30 days

 **Arbitration** (if applicable)
 - Disputes will be resolved through binding arbitration
-- Arbitration in [Your State/City]
+- Arbitration in Chuy/Tokmok
 - Governed by American Arbitration Association rules

 **Exceptions**